 Below I've included some notes and a few visual references to help you prepare for our shoot.
-I'm sure it's going to be lots of fun.
+It's very important that you review the info below prior to our session.

 You can email me at email@example.com or call me, on my direct line at 647-895-8585.

 PS: Here's a quick link to last years photos, just in case you were curious :) --> Click HERE

 7 Tips TO HELP YOU PREPARE FOR OUR SHOOT

 - Please bring at least 1 or 3 clothing options.
 We might only shoot 1-2 but it's helpful to have an extra option, just in case.
 Whatever you decide to wear, it is important that you feel confident and comfortable.

 - Try to bring clothing options that have some range in necklines. (eg. v-neck, scoop, turtleneck, off-the shoulder, etc)